 In parallel with capacity growth, the European Union must also address storage access.
 Many member states lack significant storage capacity, and no legal obligations exist to share gas storage absent bilateral agreements.
-Most EU gas storage is in Germany, Italy, France, the Netherlands, and Austria.82 The European Council proposed that countries lacking storage should secure the equivalent of 15 percent of their yearly consumption in other member states that do have storage capacity.83 Buyers should expand storage arrangements to secure sufficient winter supplies, particularly as enforcing EU solidarity guidelines in private sector transactions could be difficult.
-Only 10 percent of Europe's storage is publicly controlled through the national strategic reserves.84 he EU's previous gas diversification investments are paying dividends, but must be matched with new public and private sector support for critical infrastructure to ensure supply flexibility across Europe.
+Most EU gas storage is in Germany, Italy, France, the Netherlands, and Austria.
+The European Council proposed that countries lacking storage should secure the equivalent of 15 percent of their yearly consumption in other member states that do have storage capacity.
+Buyers should expand storage arrangements to secure sufficient winter supplies, particularly as enforcing EU solidarity guidelines in private sector transactions could be difficult.
+Only 10 percent of Europe's storage is publicly controlled through the national strategic reserves.